 Read our full Super Smash Bros.
 Ultimate review

 Diablo III: Eternal Collection compiles the 2012 base game and all of the excellent post-launch DLC into one package.
 The dungeon crawling action RPG focuses heavily on loot, offering a rewarding loop for those who take the time to replay areas and engage with the seasonal content updates.
 Though Diablo III is fun solo, it becomes an even more addictive experience when you squad up with three friends either locally or online.
-It’s the best multiplayer RPG on Switch.
+It’s one of the best multiplayer RPGs on Switch.

 When you buy a Nintendo Switch, one of the first things you should do is download Fortnite: Battle Royale.
 It’s free-to-play and remains one of the most popular games on the platform.
 The battle royale game that focuses on building on the fly certainly isn’t for everyone, but if the loop grips its claws into you, well, you’re in for hundreds if not thousands of hours of online multiplayer fun.
 Fortnite also doesn’t require a Nintendo Switch Online subscription to play, so it’s truly a free experience.